bnavigator/sofia_redux/docs/manuals/fifils/users/data_description.rst

 the ``telluric_scaling`` parameter in the config file is set to True, then telluric scaling will be performed during nod combination.
 This mode should be used only for On-the-fly (OTF) or Total Power (TP) observations, where no chopping has been performed.
-In this mode, a background emission function can be fit to the off-source nod beam signal, allowing the (telluric-dominated) background signal to be scaled to the zenith angle of the on-nod signal.
-This method is applied to each spaxel of the off-nod data.
+It corrects for differences in the transmission properties of the atmosphere between A- and B-nod positions with large zenith angle offsets, particularly when the transmission profiles contain strong telluric features such as absorption lines.

+The mode essentially runs a self-contained reduction of B-nod spectra, and fits a background emission spectrum to each spaxel.
+The coefficients of this fit are used to compute a telluric correction factor function, which is used to scale the total off-nod flux, such that it now has the transmittive properties at the zenith angle of the A-nod position.
+Following this, the nod subtraction routine proceeds as normal.
 Further description of this mode can be found in Fischer *et al*.
 2025.

 Background Scaling